+When you think of how to cook honey and mustard gammon, you might find the task daunting at first.
+But gammon with mustard and honey is really easy to prepare.
 To start, place the gammon in a large saucepan and cover with cold water adding in the chopped onion, carrot, celery and peppercorns, cloves, and salt.
 Let it simmer in the pot for about an hour making sure to turn it around about halfway through.

 Once it has finished its hour of simmering away, turn off the heat and let it sit in the stock for another 30 minutes so it can soak up as much of the flavour as possible.

 In a bowl mix together the mustard, honey, and brown sugar to make the honey mustard glaze.